- What is mulch? – mulch definition

 Bag sizes vary according to the type of mulch, but the industry standard is two cubic feet.
-One cubic yard is twenty-seven cubic feet, so fourteen standard bags are needed for each cubic yard.
+One cubic yard is twenty-seven cubic feet, so there are fourteen standard bags in each cubic yard.

-With our home depot mulch calculator, you can calculate the number of bags that you will need buy for garden works in your yard.
-Set the volume of mulch bags available in your home depot in the
+With our home depot mulch calculator, you can calculate the number of bags that you need buy for your project.
+Input the volume of the mulch bags you intend to buy into the

 Bag size field.
-Our mulch estimator will use the already calculated amount of needed mulch and divide it by the volume of one bag.
-It will then let you know how many bags of mulch you should buy.
+Our mulch estimator will use the value for the amount of mulch needed and divide it by the volume of one bag.
+This will allow you to find how many bags of mulch you should buy.

-Now, you know not only how many bags in a yard, but what is even more important, in your yard!
+Now, you know not only how many bags in are in a yard, but how many bags are in your yard!

 How much does a bag of mulch weigh?

 A standard two cubic feet bag of wood mulch weighs around 20 pounds.
 But watch out!
-It can even double its weight when soaked with water.
-If you acquire the weight of one bag of mulch, our mulch calculator will help you get the weight of any number of bags.
+Its weight will increase when it's soaked with water.
+If you acquire the weight of one bag of mulch, our mulch calculator will help you find the weight of any number of bags.

-To calculate the weight of all bags of mulch, type in the weight of one bag.
-Mulch calculator will use the calculated number of required bags of mulch and give you the result.
-Please keep in mind, that you should round the estimated number of bags if it is not a whole number.
+To calculate the weight of all the bags of mulch you need, type in the weight of one bag.
+This mulch calculator will use the number of bags of mulch required for your project and give you the total weight of mulch.
+Please keep in mind that you should round the estimated number of bags up if it is not a whole number.

 How much does home depot mulch cost?

 Once you determined the weight of the material, you can use our mulch calculator to find out how much you will pay for your purchase.
-Mulch costs 2$ to around 7$ per bag depending on its quality, density, source material, and aesthetic values.
+Mulch costs between $2 to around $7 per bag depending on its quality, density, source material, and aesthetic values.
 Simply enter the price of one bag of mulch and let the mulch estimator calculate the value for you.
 Remember to buy some extra material to allow for small modifications of the project.